Francisco del Rosario Sánchez: Central Government Board

 Sánchez had anticipated for his predecessors to follow Duarte's ideals to maintain an independent state free of any foreign power.
 But these ideas were tossed to the ground due to opposing sides who felt that the new nation was not financially and economy able to withstand on its own, especially in the wake of the upcoming threats by the Haitians.
 And thus, this began a new era for the Dominican Republic tainted with violent political standoffs.
+This became apparent when it was discovered that Bobadilla treacherously carried out actions to achieve a protectorate of France, through the Levasseur Plan, through which French military aid would materialize, to emerge victorious in the war that was looming and in compensation, the new Dominican state would cede the Samaná Peninsula and the Samaná Bay to France.